mikejaffe/brownie/README.markdown

 # brownie

 Brownie helps you create shipments via UPS.com's developer api.
+This gem is a work in progress.
 You can create shipments, and labels.

 Future releasess will have address valdation, and tracking